raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 description: How to enable and disable std and alloc features of Stak Scheme for specific environments in Rust
 ---

-This page explains how to use Stak Scheme as a scripting environment in Rust with neither `std` nor `alloc` crates.
+This page explains how to use Stak Scheme for dynamic scripting with neither `std` nor `alloc` crates in Rust.
 By reading this page, you will learn:

 - How to disable `std` and `alloc` features for the Stak Scheme library in Rust crates.
 - How to run the Stak Scheme virtual machines without `std` and `alloc` crates in Rust.